vippsas/dotnet-sdk/README.md

 ## Documentation

-Todo
 ### Unimplemented parameters and properties

-The Vipps SDK offer typed request objects.
-These request objects may not be updated if you are on the bleeding edge of our API's, or if you use features that are not generally available.
+The Vipps SDK offer typed request and response classes.
+These classes may not be updated if you are on the bleeding edge of our API's, or if you use features that are not generally available.

+#### Request

-To support these use cases, all request objects also have a property called "ExtraParameters".
+All request objects also have a property called "ExtraParameters".
 This is a dynamic object that if set will merge with the request object.

-#### ExtraParameters example
+##### ExtraParameters example

 ```c#
 InitiateSessionRequest initiateSessionRequest = new()